makrai/notes/jurafsky-slp-ed2-ch01-intro.md

     * question answering (Voorhees and Tice, 1999)
     * summarization (Dang, 2006)
 * more serious interplay with the statistical machine learning community
-  * increased focus on learning led to a ^
+  * increased focus on learning led to this interplay
   * Techniques such as
-    support vector machines (Boser+ 1992; Vapnik, 1995), maximum entropy techniques and their equivalent formulation as multinomial logistic regression (Berger+ 1996), and
+    * support vector machines (Boser+ 1992; Vapnik, 1995),
+    * maximum entropy techniques and their equivalent formulation as multinomial logistic regression (Berger+ 1996), and
-    graphical Bayesian models (Pearl, 1988)
+    * graphical Bayesian models (Pearl, 1988)
-    became standard practice in computational linguistics
+  * became standard practice in computational linguistics
 * the widespread availability of high-performance computing systems facilitated the training and deployment of systems that could not have been imagined a decade earlier